QuTech-Delft/cQASM-spec/README.md

  - *Scope:* the context in/duration for which aliases exist.
 The global scope is the special scope that envelops all other scopes.

  - *Lifetime:* the context in/duration for which objects exist.
-The static lifetime is the special lifetime that envelops all other lifetimes, including compile-time.
+The *static* lifetime is the special lifetime that envelops all other lifetimes, including compile-time. *Automatic* lifetimes are lifetimes determined by context, for example the lifetime of a local variable within a function.

+ - *Frame:* the conceptual region in which objects with automatic lifetime are are allocated.
+All frames are scopes, but not all scopes are frames;
+   scopes are also used to support the notion of private functions and objects.
+   Objects with static lifetime are allocated in the special, toplevel static frame.

  - *Primitive:* a construct that maps to a single, primitive hardware resource or instruction.